tldr-pages/tldr/pages/common/git-switch.md

 - Update all submodules to match the target branch:

-`git switch --recurse-submodules`
+`git switch --recurse-submodules {{branch_name}}`

-- Automatically merge the old branch and any uncommitted changes into the new branch:
+- Automatically merge the current branch and any uncommitted changes into the new branch:

 `git switch --merge {{branch_name}}`